 Premium deficiency.
 Historically all of our insurance risks were included in a single grouping and the calculations to determine if a premium deficiency existed were performed on our entire in force book.
 As of September 30, 2007, based on these calculations there was no premium deficiency on our total in force book.
 During the fourth quarter of 2007, we experienced significant increases in our default inventory, and severities and claim rates on loans in default.
 We further examined the performance of our in force book and determined that the performance of loans included in Wall Street bulk transactions was significantly worse than we experienced for loans insured through the flow channel or loans insured through the remainder of our bulk channel.
 As a result we began separately measuring the performance of Wall Street bulk transactions and decided to stop writing this business.
 Consequently, as of December 31, 2007, we performed separate premium deficiency calculations on the Wall Street bulk transactions and on the remainder of our in force book to determine if premium deficiencies existed.
-As a result of those calculations, we recorded premium deficiency reserves of \$1,211 million in the fourth quarter of 2007 to reflect the present value of expected future losses and expenses that exceeded the present value of expected future premium deficiency reserve, 4.70%, was based upon our pre-tax investment yield at December 31, 2007.
-Within the premium deficiency calculation, our expected present value of expected future losses and expenses was \$3,561 million, offset by the present value of expected future premium of \$901 million and already established loss reserves of \$1,449 million.
+As a result of those calculations, we recorded premium deficiency reserves of \$1,211 million in the fourth quarter of 2007 to reflect the present value of expected future losses and expenses that exceeded the present value of expected future premium and already established loss reserves on the Wall Street bulk transactions.
+The discount rate used in the calculation of the premium deficiency reserve, 4.70%, was based upon our pre-tax investment yield at December 31, 2007.
+Within the premium deficiency reserve, 4.70%, was based upon our pre-tax investment yield at December 31, 2007.
+Within the premium deficiency calculation, our expected present value of expected future losses and expenses was \$3,561 million, offset by the present value of expected future premium of \$901 million and already established loss reserves of

+\$1,449 million.
 As of December 31, 2007 there was no premium deficiency related to the remainder of our in force business.

 Each quarter, we will recalculate the premium deficiency reserve on the remaining Wall Street bulk insurance in force.
 The premium deficiency reserve will primarily change from quarter to quarter as a result of two factors.
 First, it will change as the actual premiums, losses and expenses that were previously estimated are recognized.
 Each period such items will be reflected in our financial statements as earned premium, losses incurred and expenses.
-The difference between the amount and timing of actual earned premiums, losses incurred and expenses and our previous estimates used to establish the premium deficiency reserves will have an effect (either positive or negative) on that period's results.
+The difference between the amount and timing of actual earned premiums, losses incurred and expenses used to establish the premium deficiency reserves will have an effect (either positive or negative) on that period's results.
 Second, the premium deficiency reserve will change as our assumptions relating to the present value of expected future premiums, losses and expenses on the remaining Wall Street bulk insurance in force change.
 Changes to these assumptions will also have an effect on that period's results.